 - Isolated Mistakes.
 If the paper is generally understandable and readable, but contains isolated mistakes, explain the mistakes and model how to correct them.
 You might create an example sentence to correct, or model how to correct the actual mistake in the writer's paper.
 If you choose the second option, be careful that you don't continue editing the writer's paper.
 After modeling the first correction, ask the student to find and correct similar mistakes in the rest of the paper. - Pervasive Mistakes.
-If the paper's sentence-level mistakes are so pervasive that they seem to be more of a global issue, try using the same process outlined above while focusing only on the salient mistakes. - Minimal Marking.
+If the paper's sentence-level mistakes are so pervasive that they seem to be more of a global issue, try using the same process outlined above while focusing only on the salient mistakes.
+In general, the most salient mistakes are those that impede understanding. - Minimal Marking.
 If the paper contains so many mistakes that you can't identify which are the most salient, try minimal marking.
 First, choose a representative paragraph from the paper.
 Next, find, explain, and correct as many mistakes in that paragraph as you can.
 This step in the process should model for the writer how to identify, understand, and correct their own mistakes.
 Finally, ask the writer to do the same with the next paragraph in the paper, using the paragraph you heavily edited as an example.

-With either strategy, you can spend much of the session helping the writer find and correct their pervasive mistakes, modeling the process for them as you go rather than editing the paper for them.
+Using any of these strategies, you can spend much of the session helping the writer find and correct their pervasive mistakes, modeling the process for them as you go rather than editing the paper for them.